 For the candidates who have participated in the CENTA Teaching Professionals’ Olympiad (TPO) in the same subject-grade combination, their TPO scores can be considered in place of certain objective questions in the Proctored Assessment.

-The submission timeline for each module starts on the first day of the month specified in the module schedule and ends on the last day of the month (unless it is a weekend or a public holiday, in which the start and end dates will be extended by a day).
+The submission timeline for each Micro-Credentialstarts on the first day of the month specified in the module schedule and ends on the last day of the month (unless it is a weekend or a public holiday, in which the start and end dates will be extended by a day).

 The proctored test will be scheduled in the last week of the month (window will be open on Friday and Saturday unless it is a public holiday, in which case it will be scheduled for the next day)

-CENTA will declare the results within two months of the candidate taking a particular module.
-For instance, if a candidate enrols for a module in December, the results will be declared in February.
+CENTA will declare the results within two months of the candidate taking a particular Micro-Credential.
+For instance, if a candidate enrols in December, the results will be declared in February.

-Enrolment for the CENTA Certification in any subject-grade will start when the first module for the particular subject-grade combination is available.
+Enrolment for the CENTA Certification in any subject-grade will start when the first Micro-Credential for the particular subject-grade combination is available.